 The Mount’s welcoming community includes international students from more than a dozen different countries.
-The Mount, located just north of Washington DC, helps to prepare men and women for the global community of the 21st century.
+The Mount, located just north of Washington D.C., helps to prepare men and women for the global community of the 21st century.
 Mount St. Mary's University is committed to building a diverse community as part of its educational, Catholic mission.

-Please review our undergraduate admission requirements and then contact our Admissions office, who will be happy to tell you more about the Mount.
+Please review our undergraduate admission requirements and then contact our Admissions Office, who will be happy to tell you more about the Mount.

 What do I need to submit to apply as an international student?